JustinBeckwith/justinbeckwith.github.io/_posts/2015-05-29-dependency-management-go.md

 #### 2. Isolated environments

 I am likely to be working on multiple projects at a time.
 Each project may have a requirement on different compilers, and different versions of the same dependency.
 At no point should changing a dependency in one project have an effect on the dependencies on a completely separate project.

 #### 3. Consensus

 Having a package management story is awesome.
 What's even better is making sure everyone uses the same one :)  As long as developers are inventive and curious, there will always be alternatives.
 But there needs to be consensus on the community accepted standard on how a package manager will work.
 If 5 projects use 5 different models of dependency management, we're all out of luck.

 ## How node.js does it

 [As I've talked about before](http://jbeckwith.com/2015/01/04/comparing-go-and-dotnet/), I like to use my experience with other languages as a way to learn about a new language (just like most people I'd assume).
 Let's take a look at how NPM for node.js solves these problems.

 Similar to the `go get` command, there is an `npm install` command.
 It looks like this:

+{% highlight console %}
-<pre><code class="language-bash">npm install --save yelp
+npm install --save yelp
-</code></pre>
+{% endhighlight %}

 The big difference you'll see is `--save`.
 This tells NPM to save the dependency, and the version I'm using into the `package.json` for my project:
-<pre><code class="language-javascript">{
+{% highlight json %}
+{
   "name": "pollster",
   "version": "2.0.0",
   "private": true,